Florence, Oregon: Exploding whale

+Accidental ban on sex

+The Florence City Council brought national attention to Florence after it approved a poorly-worded ordinance at its regular meeting on November 26, 1977.
+Intending to prevent people from having sexual intercourse in view of bystanders, the council approved a measure that made it illegal to have sex "while in or in view of a public or private place."
+Days later, a re-reading of the ordinance showed that it applied to sex in private.
+According to the United Press International report that followed days later, "City officials said they would not enforce the new ordinance until it could be amended."

-Geography and climate
+Geography

-Florence is located on the Oregon Coast at the mouth of the Siuslaw River immediately north of Oregon Dunes National Recreation Area, at about the same latitude as Eugene, Oregon.
-It is approximately midway between the other major central Oregon coastal cities of Newport and Coos Bay.
-Florence annexed Driftwood Shores hotel and conference center north of town in Heceta Beach in 2008.
+Florence is located on the Oregon Coast, at the mouth of the Siuslaw River, just north of Oregon Dunes National Recreation Area.
+It is situated at nearly the same latitude as Eugene, and is located roughly midway between the other main central-coast cities of Newport and Coos Bay.
+Florence annexed Driftwood Shores Hotel and Conference Center, north of town, in Heceta Beach, in 2008.

-The unincorporated community of Glenada lies just across the Siuslaw on U.S. Route 101 to the south of Florence, and the city of Yachats is 23 mi to the north.
+To the south of Florence, the unincorporated community of Glenada lies just across the Siuslaw River on U.S. Route 101; the city of Yachats is 23 mi to the north.

 According to the United States Census Bureau, the city has a total area of 5.87 sqmi, of which 5.30 sqmi is land and 0.57 sqmi is water.

+Climate

+Like most of Western Oregon, Florence has a Mediterranean climate (Köppen Csb) though cooler and wetter than usual for the type.
+The cooling effect of the Pacific makes summers as much as 9.4 F-change cooler than Eugene by daily mean and 15.4 F-change cooler by afternoon high.
+Outside of the short dry season in July and August, rainfall in Florence is generally frequent and heavy, totalling almost twice as much as in the Willamette Valley.